iftechfoundation/twine-cookbook/terms/terms_twee.md

 ## Special Tag Names

 Most Twee compilers understand two common tag names, stylesheet and script.
-These are usually loaded and run from passages tagged with them in alphabetical order.
+In each case, the tag names are lowercase.

+Passages are also loaded according to alphabetical order if others exist with the same special keywords in their own tags.

 #### Stylesheet